LittleCodingFox/StaticWiki/Sample/Content/pagesources/index.md

 Current Page Title will have `_`'s replaced with spaces, so a page like `Page_Sample` will become `Page Sample`.

+Subdirectories can be used and will change the name of pages to `Title - Page Title (Subdirectory name)`.

 Special sections in themes are:

 - `{TITLE}` - should be placed on the &lt;title&gt; tag